gtesei/SelfDrivingCars/P5-CarND-Vehicle-Detection/writeup.md

 **Note**: SVC with radial kernel has better accuracy than SVC with linear kernel but we have ~67 secs to score on test set on average instead of < 1 sec.

+The code is in the IPython notebook Classifier_EDA.ipynb.

 # Sliding Window Search

 ## 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 A grid of sliding windows is created in such a way that only the regions that could potentially have vehicles are retained.
 For example, the sky is removed, the bottom that has the bonnet is removed.
 This increases the speed of detection and reduces false positives.
 Also, different scales are used to create sliding windows, with the ones near the horizon being smaller, the ones closer to the camera car are larger.
 A total of four different scales have been used.

 <img src="output_images/test_sliding_windows_grid.jpg" />

+The code is in the IPython notebook Search_Classify.ipynb (cell # 23).

 ## 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?